BLSQ/iaso/docs/index.md

-## Welcome to the documentation of Iaso
+## Welcome to the documentation of IASO

 Iaso is a georegistry, data collection and planning web platform structured around trees of organization units (also known a master lists)